Tax return software makes filing easy, but knowing when to hire a professional is key

 “Most people don't have a complex situation or just have maybe a couple of tax slips that they need to input into the software,” she said.
 “Where I think people may need some guidance is in terms of which credits and deductions they may not qualify for.”

-Corby Simpson, who owns a tech company, has been filing his taxes himself for the last 20 years.
+Corby Simpson, who works in tech, has been filing his personal taxes himself for the last 20 years.

 The motivation was simple: “Curiosity and saving money,” he recalled.
 He discovered an online tax filing system while working at Staples two decades ago.